April 1-2, 2018 | San Antonio, Texas

 At many colleges and universities the athletic department is the most racially diverse environment on the campus.
 When you consider the over-representation of African American student-athletes in Division I sports it is important that athletic directors understand this dynamic.
 Recent events have ushered in an period of racial hostility not seen since the turbulent 1960s, and athletic directors must be proactive, aggressive, and courageous, in creating a climate where black athletes, coaches, and administrators feel valued both on and off the field.

-AT&T NABC Guardians of the Game Awards Show And Dinner
+NABC Guardians of the Game Awards Show And Reception

 Monday, April 2